msppstata/quant1/01-Intro-to-STATA.md

 - Open Stata by clicking icon

-- Open example data set, auto.dta, using drop-down menus:
+- Open example data set, `auto.dta`,
+  - Type `sysuse auto` in the command panel. `sysuse` is a way to use shipped datasets.
-	- File > example data sets > auto.dta
+	- Or, using drop-down menus: `File > example data sets > auto.dta`

 - Main Stata Window(s):
 ![Stata Window](figures/1-1.png)
      - Results window: Shows commands entered after a `.` and the resulting output.
-     - Variables window: Shows variable names and descriptions/labels.
+     - Variables window: Shows variable names and descriptions / labels.
          Click a variable name to enter it into the command line.
          Will be empty if no data is loaded.
      - Review window: Shows previous commands.
 Click a previous command to enter it into the command line.
      - Command line window: type in commands here and hit 'enter' to execute.
          More on this below.
    - Some windows may not appear or are floating on Mac computers in earlier versions of Stata.
-         To show/hide these, use the drop-down menu: Window> Command/Results/Review/Variables
+         To show/hide these, use the drop-down menu: `Window> Command/Results/Review/Variables `

+* Open browse window
+  * using command line: `browse`
-* Open browse window using icon (looks like a mini-spreadsheet grid with a little magnifying glass, grid with pencil icon will open the browser in edit mode to change, add, or delete data) or using drop-down menus:
+  * using icon (looks like a mini-spreadsheet grid with a little magnifying glass, grid with pencil icon will open the browser in edit mode to change, add, or delete data) or using drop-down menus:
   * - file > data > data editor > data editor (browse)

 * Variables are columns across the top and observations are the rows down the side.